mar-chi-pan/birthdaypicker/README.md

 * littleEndian: Day, Month, Year
 * bigEndian: Year, Month, Day

-###monthFormat (string)
-####Default value: short
-The monthFormat setting determines the text displayed in the month select box.
-It can be either number, short, or long. i.e. Jan or January

 ###placeholder (boolean)
-####Default value: true
+####Default value: false
 The placeholder adds a default option to each select list just like Facebook does on their signup page.
 The default option just says Month, Day, or Year with a colon after it.
 If you keep this set to true, you will need to add logic, preferably on the client and server, to ensure this option isn't chosen.
 The value for these options is 0.

+###texts ([string, string, string])
+####Default value: ["Year", "Month", "Day"]
+The values the placeholder shows.

 ###defaultDate (string)
 ####Default value: false
 The defaultDate must be a date that can be parsed by the Javascript date library.
-I recommend passing a string in one of the following formats: MM-DD-YYYY or YYYY-MM-DD.
+I recommend passing a string in one of the following format: YYYY-MM-DD.

 ###hiddenDate (boolean)
 ####Default Value: true